novayurikaa/biofloc-shotgun-metagenome/README.md

 **C. Research Questions & Findings**
 **1. Microbial Succession and Composition**

-**Question: How does the microbial community evolve from setup to maturity?**
+**Question: How does the microbial community evolve from early to maturity?**

 Finding: The system follows a clear ecological succession.
 Early stages are dominated by pioneer heterotrophs (Rhodobacter sp.), transitioning into a highly diverse climax community in the late stage (Sample 557).

 Diversity: The late stage achieved a peak Shannon Diversity Index > 6.0 and richness of >3,000 species.

-Dominant Taxa: Phaeobacter gallaeciensis was identified as the primary biological driver, consistently maintaining high abundance.
+Dominant Taxa: _Phaeobacter gallaeciensis_ was identified as the primary biological driver, consistently maintaining high abundance.

 **2. Functional Potential of the Climax Community**

 **Question: What metabolic strategies allow dominant microbes to maintain the biofloc?
 **
-Finding: Functional profiling of the dominant MAG (Bin 1: ECFFIKGN) revealed a high density of TonB-dependent receptors.
+Finding: Functional profiling of the dominant MAG (Bin 1: ECFFIKGN) revealed a high density of **TonB-dependent receptors**.
 This indicates a specialized ecological niche focused on high-efficiency nutrient scavenging and iron acquisition from the water column.

 **3. Biosynthetic Gene Clusters (BGCs)**

-Question: Does the biofloc microbiome provide chemical defense for aquaculture species?
+Question: Does the biofloc microbiome provide chemical defense metabolite for aquaculture species?

 Finding: Bin 1 acts as a "biosynthetic powerhouse," harboring over 80 BGCs.
-The dominance of NRPS-like (Non-Ribosomal Peptide Synthetase) clusters suggests a high capacity for producing antimicrobial compounds and siderophores, contributing to the system's biosecurity.
+The dominance of **NRPS-like (Non-Ribosomal Peptide** **Synthetase) clusters** suggests a high capacity for producing antimicrobial compounds and siderophores, contributing to the system's biosecurity.

 **D. Downstream Analysis in R**